django-tenants/django-tenants/README.rst

 Requirements
 ------------

- - Django 1.8 if you want to use 1.7 or lower please use `django-tenant-schemas`_. (before version 1.6.0)
+ - Django 2 if you want to use Django 1.11 or lower please use version 1 of django-tenants
  - PostgreSQL

 Testing